vestrel00/contacts-android/howto/howto-redact-apis-and-entities.md

 library are `Redactable`.

-Redactables indicates that there could be sensitive private user data that could be redacted, for legal purposes.
+Redactables indicates that there could be sensitive private user data that could be redacted, for legal purposes such as upholding [GDPR](https://gdpr-info.eu) guidelines.
 If you are logging contact data in production to remote data centers for analytics or crash reporting, then it is important to redact certain parts of every contact's data.

+> For more info on logging, read [How do I log API input and output?](/howto/howto-log-api-input-output.md)

 ## DISCLAIMER: This is NOT legal advice!